-Serving Area Phoenix and Tempe, Arizona
+Experienced DUI Lawyer in Phoenix and Tempe, Arizona

-In Arizona, facing a DUI charge is an extremely serious matter.
+In Arizona, facing a DUI charge is a severe matter.
 Many DUI charges are felony-level offenses, and a conviction can be truly life-changing.
 Once you get out of jail, your driver’s license will still be suspended; you will have fines and other costs that you still have to pay, and, most importantly, you will have a criminal conviction on your permanent record.
 This will make many aspects of your life far more complicated than they used to be, and it can have financial ramifications that make your criminal fines pale in comparison.

 7 Reasons to Hire a DUI Attorney for Your Arizona DUI Case